-To ensure continued eligibility for receipt of funding, precinct associations will be required to submit documents annually listed within the Eligibility section (Section 2) above and the following required documentation to City of Melbourne:
+Precinct associations will be required to submit documents annually to the City of Melbourne that are listed within the Eligibility section (Section 2 above) and in addition to the following:

-Business Precinct Program 2021-25 Page 10 of 11

 - a.
+Formal register of the association's financial membership and membership development plan. - b.
+The association's vision, 5 year strategic plan and annual business/activity plan for the precinct - c.
+The association's published annual report (as per section 6.3) - d.
+Annual financial statements in accordance with the requirements of the Associations Incorporation Reform Act 2012.

+- e.
+Schedule of communications with constituents and provision of evidence of communication undertaken with association members (for example, email, newsletters, brochures etc.). - f.
+Minutes of the association's Annual General Meeting. - g.
+Minutes of the association's most recent general meeting. - h.
+Submission of a half year report and a finance report.
+This report should include demonstration (via copies of correspondence) that precinct associations have distributed information regarding City of Melbourne business, marketing and events opportunities to the membership base.
+A template will be provided to recognised precinct associations for this purpose.

+To ensure continued eligibility for funding, precinct associations must adhere to requirements of the program listed below:

-Formal register of the Recognised Association's financial membership and membership development plan. - b.
-The Recognised Association's vision, 5 year strategic plan an annual business/activity plan for the precinct - c.
-The Recognised Association's published annual report (as per section 6.3) - d.
-Annual financial statements in accordance with the requirements of the Associations Incorporation Reform Act 2012. - e.
-Schedule of communications with constituents and provision of evidence of communication undertaken with Recognised Association members (for example, email, newsletters, brochures etc.). - f.
-Minutes of Recognised Association's Annual General Meeting. - g.
-Minutes of the Recognised Association's most recent general meeting. - h.
-The appointment of an independent coordinator engaged throughout the year to undertake Recognised Association administration, promotional and membership development opportunities (as per section 6.1). - i.
-Submission of half year report and a finance report.
-This report should include demonstration (via copies of correspondence) that Recognised Associations have distributed information regarding City of Melbourne business, marketing and events opportunities to the membership base.
-A template will be provided to Recognised Associations for this purpose. - j.
-Undertaking Governance training relating to the requirements of the Associations Incorporation Reform Act 2012. - k.
-The Recognised Association will ensure that the Council's funding of the Program is appropriately acknowledged in all media and promotional material and that approval is sought from the Precinct Program Manager prior to release of such material.
-This includes use of the City of Melbourne logo. - I. Where appropriate, leverage City of Melbourne led business activities, marketing campaigns and events. - m.
-In the case of more than one submission from associations in similar precincts or geographic locations applying for funding under the program, the City of Melbourne will only recognise one precinct trader association per consumer relevant precinct strip or geographic area.
+- i.
+The appointment of an independent Executive Officer / coordinator engaged throughout the year to undertake precinct association administration, promotional and membership development opportunities (as per section 6.1). - j.
+Ensure that Governance training relating to the requirements of the Associations Incorporation Reform Act 2012 is undertaken by precinct association committee members and the executive officer within the first 12 months of the program as directed by the City of Melbourne. - k.
+The association will ensure that the Council's funding of the Program is appropriately acknowledged in all media and promotional material and that approval is sought from the Precinct Program Manager prior to release of such material. - I. The association will ensure that approval for use of the City of Melbourne logo is sought via logos@melbopurne.vic.gov.au prior to public promotion. - m.
+Where appropriate, the association will leverage City of Melbourne led business activities, marketing campaigns and events and provide evidence of same. - n.
+Precinct associations must issue notification to the Program Manager of instances where an application for membership by a City of Melbourne based business entity has been rejected by the association and the grounds for it within 28 days of the association's rejection of membership.
+If the reason for rejection does not align with the program objectives, the association will be required to accept the application for membership to remain eligible to apply for program recognition and funding.